Are you new to the homesteading way of life? Or are you just looking for a few extra ways to save money or live healthier?

 4. Cover and Wait

 Next, we just cover the jar or container you are using.
-You’ll want to use a cheesecloth to cover it with.
+You’ll have to use a cheesecloth to cover it with.
 Then if using a mason jar, you’ll just use a mason jar ring to secure the cheesecloth in place.

-However, if you are using a larger pitcher, you’ll want to place the cheesecloth over it and then secure it into place with a large rubber band.
+However, if you are using a larger pitcher, you’ll place the cheesecloth over it and then secure it into place with a large rubber band.
 Be careful so it doesn’t snap loose and hit you.
 You want to use a cheesecloth so the mixture can still breathe without pests flying in it.

-When you’ve accomplished this, you’ll want to place the mixture in a warm and dark area for around 2-3 weeks.
+When you’ve accomplished this, you’ll place the mixture in a warm and dark area for around 2-3 weeks.
 You could use a dark place in your pantry, a cupboard, a dark corner of a closet, or even under a bed.

 Once the 2-3 week period has passed, you will need to pull the mixture out.
-You’ll then want to strain the liquid away from the apple pieces or scraps that you used in this mixture.
+You’ll then strain the liquid away from the apple pieces or scraps that you used in this mixture.